qr kod na stranku

 Staatstheater Nürnberg is one of the five Bavarian state theatres, showing operas, operettas, musicals, and ballets (main venue: Nuremberg Opera House), plays (main venue: Schauspielhaus Nürnberg), as well as concerts (main venue: Meistersingerhalle).
 Its orchestra, Staatsphilharmonie Nürnberg, is Bavaria's second-largest opera orchestra after the Bavarian State Opera's Bavarian State Orchestra in Munich.
 Nuremberg is the birthplace of Albrecht Dürer and Johann Pachelbel.

-neighbours: Fürth, Erlangen-Höchstadt, Schwabach, Nürnberger Land, Fürth, Erlangen, Roth
+Neighbours: Fürth, Erlangen-Höchstadt, Schwabach, Nürnberger Land, Fürth, Erlangen, Roth

-Suggested citation: Michal Páleník: EU regions - Nuremberg - DE254, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/DE254
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Nuremberg – DE254, IZ Bratislava, retrieved from: https://www.iz.sk/PDE254, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/DE254